Users under the age of 18

 Carbon collects cumulative data from all users for analytics purposes, intended to improve the Carbon platform speed and functionality.
 This data is not personal or identifiable.
 For example we collect statistical information on the number of users on the platform and number of visits to Carbon groups.
 This data cannot be used to identify any user or their Carbon activity.
 The analytical data will not be provided to any third parties.
 Carbon uses its own in-built analytics tool.
 We do not use Google Analytics or any other third party service for our analytics.
 Carbon does not collect user IP addresses or location data.
 CloudFlare may record IP information for DDOS protection purposes and you can read about their policies at https://support.cloudflare.com

-Carbon uses no cookies or other trackers other than those required to embed or play YouTube videos, those used by CloudFlare for DDOS protection, or any cookies used to connect to Carbon via Facebook, Google or Twitter.
+For MetaMask account users, Carbon uses no cookies or other trackers other than those required to embed or play YouTube videos, those used by CloudFlare for DDOS protection.
 Carbon does not track its users in any way.
-You may disable cookies in your browser settings and continue to use Carbon.
+MetaMask users may disable cookies in your browser settings and continue to use Carbon.
+For users with an email account registration, Carbon uses some cookies to assist with session data.

 Disclosure of Your Information